There’s been a lot of talk about advanced technologies such as artificial intelligence (AI) and machine learning.

 These emerging technologies offer promise, especially how companies work with their employees and partners.
 We envision a world where AI allows companies to predict and resolve travel issues based on traveler behavior, lets travelers better leverage their company’s travel program and increases savings and refines policy.
 AI and predictive analytics are on the case.

 What to do now?

-What will ultimately give companies a competitive edge now is more agile use of data.
-From traveller risk management to pricing predictions and travel spend optimisation, technological advances can turn these old school, and often manual processes into automated transactions that will ensure business operates smoothly and efficiently.
-In corporate travel, the way forwards is to unlock the power of data and leverage this new currency.
-You can be sure that doing so will not only increase traveller satisfaction but will positively impact your T&E programme and your bottom line.
+What will give companies a competitive edge now is the more agile use of data.
+From traveler risk management, pricing predictions, and travel spend optimization, technological advances can turn these processes into automated transactions that help businesses operate smoothly and efficiently.
+In corporate travel, the way forward is to unlock the power of data and leverage this new currency.
+This will increase traveler satisfaction and positively impact your T&E program and your bottom line.